NZMSA/2017-AdvTraining/Day 2/2.6 Custom Vision/README.md

 To find the relevant URL's go back to <https://customvision.ai/>
 `YOUR-URL` can be found under the *Performance* tab click on *Prediction URL*

-`YOUR-PREDICTION-KEY` can be found by clicking on the cog icon on the right
+`YOUR-PREDICTION-KEY` can be found by clicking on the cog icon on the right.

+### Important
+Please make sure that your bot dialogs checks if the user message is an attachment *before* the bot dialog returns a message.

 ## Done!